 Spindles can occur in different regions of the brain.
 Furthermore, researchers believe spindles may play an important part in sensory processing and memory consolidation.

 Stage 3 (N3)

-Stage 3 (N3) is the third stage of sleep.
-Stage 3 is the final stage of the Non-REM sleep phase and the deepest stage of sleep.
+Stage 3 (N3) is the third stage of sleep and the final stage of the Non-REM sleep phase, also known as the deepest stage of sleep.

 Stage 3 is also known as ‘Slow Wave’ or ‘Deep Sleep’ because the brain waves are slowest during this time.
-The slow brain waves cause the individual to enter a deep sleep, and it can be harder to wake someone up in Stage 3.
+The slow brain waves cause you to enter a deep sleep, and it can be harder to wake you up during Stage 3.

 Stage 3 lasts for roughly 20-40 minutes.
-During Stage 3, the muscles are relaxed, and the heart rate, breathing, eye movements, and brain activity hit their lowest levels.
+During Stage 3, your muscles are relaxed, and your heart rate, breathing, eye movements, and brain activity hit their lowest levels.